cdl-geneseo/geneseo-dictionary/C/College-Circle.md

 # College Circle

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : College Circle

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 College Circle (NN): a circular road, shooting off of Park Street in Geneseo.
 The official address of SUNY Geneseo is 1 College Circle.
 Brodie and Welles Hall are along the circle.
 80% of those surveyed defined this word.
 (F06) (new word) LTiszenkel